AntoineJT/dos-games-steam-launchers/README.md

 It must be named `BuildGDX.jar`. \
 Rename the original `dosbox.exe` file to whatever you want, for example, `dosbox.exe.orig`. \
-Copy the previously compiled `dosbox.exe` to your Blood Steam folder.
+Copy the previously compiled `dosbox_bloodgdx.exe` to your Blood Steam folder and rename it `dosbox.exe`.

 You can now run the game using the Steam Play button.